justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/03-disaster-recovery.md

 ![Figure 5: Deploy the backup to the production environment.](./disaster-recovery/images/backup-restore-prod-dr.png)

-### Restore the Web Server Custom Domain in Production
+### Restore Server Custom Traffic to Production

-Because the webserver service redirected all traffic to the DR environment during the incident, system administrators must update these settings again so that all traffic is redirected back to the correct domain.
+Because the webserver service redirected all traffic to the DR environment during the incident, system administrators must update these settings again so that all traffic is redirected back to the the Production environment.

 1. Navigate to _Services_ on the left menu.
 1. Click on _webserver_ in the list of Services.